 As we stated, you already know what you sell and the customers to whom you sell, along with an existing inventory.
 All you would need to take care of that wouldn’t be accounted for is shipping.
 Since you already run a store, drop shipping isn’t practical, but it’s easy to set up shipping through both Shopify and BigCommerce.
 You can fairly easily print your own labels and ship through carriers like the USPS, UPS or DHL – though other options exist.

-Another route you could take that could help you out if you don’t have existing supply chain infrastructure to ship your products to clients is to offer pick-up in store or curbside pick-up as a part of the purchase.
+In addition to launching a wholesale eCommerce venture, if you don’t have existing supply chain infrastructure to ship your products to clients is to offer pick-up in store or curbside pick-up as a part of the purchase.
 These are tactics that real retail operations are using right now that are helping to bolster their sales despite the fact that they can’t continue business as usual.
 It would also liberate you from the need to deal with shipping.
 In essence, it would be one of the purest and least complicated ways to convert your retail business to eCommerce sites.
 Really, the only thing that would be shifting would be point of sale.
 In this model, they can see your inventory in real time online as opposed to in store, and the point of sale would be shifting to online.

 None of this is to suggest that you don’t need some developmental expertise when it comes to building a successful online business, even if it is only a complement to your brick and mortar retail operations.
 At 1DigitalⓇ Agency we specialize in crafting successful custom designs for our eCommerce clients, and if you need help converting some of your operations to the online sphere, give us a call.
 Our eCommerce development services can take your model to the next level, especially if you decide to pursue eCommerce with greater devotion once you see how it can complement your business.